codesundar/firebase-chat-ionic/firebase-setup.md

 ![update storage rule]( https://github.com/codesundar/firebase-chat-ionic/blob/master/img/update-storage-rules.png "update storage rules")

 **Note:** Here we haven't added any high security rule for testing purpose. later you can modify this as per your security concern.

+### Update Config File

+Now, you need to update your